melles1991/usecuewebsite/_posts/2020-08-07-the-problem-with-multi-purpose-themes.md

 title: The problem with multi-purpose themes
 ---

 Envato is filled with very popular multi-purpose themes.
-The popular ones are sold thousands of times.
+The popular ones are sold almost a million times.
 You can virtually build any site with these themes without writing a single line of code.
 They offer a variety of different pre-made layouts.
 They seem like value for money… but there is a catch.

 ## High maintenance costs